aparjadis/Hanalog_MOPTA2022/README.md

 ### Phase 2 ---TODO

-Based on schedule_phase1.csv, emergencies can dinamically be added to the schedule.
+Based on schedule_phase1.csv, emergencies can dynamically be added to the schedule.
+--User shoud be able to enter the emergency urgency and time of arrival, and a new schedule is produced for this.

 ```shell
 --CODE HERE--